 CHARLES “CHARLIE” CURNOW SCHERF DSO, DFC & BAR

-Charlie was one of Australia’s top 10 air aces in World War Two, with 13.5 aircraft shot down (some reports, including his service records indicate 14.5 but I have not been able to ascertain what the 14th victory was) plus 9 destroyed on the ground and 7 damaged (with this tally he was ranked the 9th Australian overall for aerial victories).
+Charlie was one of Australia’s top 10 air aces in World War Two, with 14.5 aircraft shot down, plus 9 destroyed on the ground and 5 damaged (with this tally he was ranked the 9th Australian overall for aerial victories).
 This was achieved in 1943-1944 during 38 missions over Europe in which he covered an amazing 80,467 operational kilometres (50,000 miles) and never received even a scratch!

 Charles Scherf (May 17th, 1917 – July 13th, 1949) was also the first cousin of my Great Grandfather and someone who my Grandfather would tell me about when I was younger.
 Although my Grandfather never got a chance to meet him, he was a hero to him and later a hero to me (while Charlie was belting about over Europe in 1944 my Grandfather was around 17 years old and in the Royal Australian Air Force Air Training Corps, passing his Proficiency Certificate with Distinction and probably hoping to follow in his footsteps – the war ended before he ever got a chance to progress any further though).
 Both men were a major influence in my own interest in aviation and this is my ANZAC day tribute to Charlie.